sandeepkumar9876/smart-attendance-system/README.md

 ## About the Project

-This is my Smart Attendance System project developed to automate the attendance process using Face Recognition technology.
-Instead of taking attendance manually, the system recognizes a student's face and marks their attendance automatically.
+This is my Smart Attendance System project developed using the MERN Stack and Face Recognition technology.
+The main purpose of this project is to make the attendance process easier by automatically recognizing a student's face and marking their attendance.

-I built this project to learn how web development and artificial intelligence can work together to solve real-world problems.
-It helped me improve my skills in the MERN stack, Python, OpenCV, and MongoDB.
+While building this project, I learned how to connect a React frontend with a Node.js backend, store data in MongoDB, and use Python with OpenCV for face recognition.
+This project helped me improve both my web development and problem-solving skills.

 ---